Irish Worker League: Political activity

-Its sole electoral success was Larkin's election as TD for the North Dublin constituency in the September 1927 general election.
+Its sole electoral success was Larkin's election as TD for the Dublin North constituency in the September 1927 general election.
 However, as a result of a libel award against him won by William O'Brien, which he had refused to pay, he was declared bankrupt and disqualified from taking up his seat.

 The party's headquarters was located at Marlborough Street in Dublin.

 Largely inactive since 1928, Larkin revived the IWL for his election campaigns in 1932 and 1933, in 1933 he succeeded in getting elected to the re-established Dublin City Council.

 Dissolution

 The party never had any real foothold as a political movement until its one success in the 1927 general election, with rivals in the WPI referring to it as a "corpse" already in 1926.
 The communist movement was considered to have been sent back by the loss of organization from the rise of the IWL.
 This was later coupled with the publication of The Irish Worker ceasing in 1925 which was the IWL's only journalistic means, which only served to weaken the party's potential for spreading information to the masses.
 Furthermore, the party lost Comintern support as James Larkin Jr. would launch the Revolutionary Worker's Group (RWG) in November 1931, and as Moscow officials realized that there was no IWL support without Jim Larkin.